 Another KPI you should measure is how many conversions your glossary pages are generating.

 Now, it’s important to note that glossary pages are part of a content class that’s at the top of your content marketing funnel.
-You can read more on content for each stage of your funnel here and here’s a great visual aid.
+You can read more on content for each stage of your funnel here.

 This top-of-the-funnel type of content is meant to educate and inform your early stage prospects, so it’s important to match the right offers with the intent of your audience.